This page provides troubleshooting tips for making an ADB connection to Fuchsia devices.

-over USB, you can use the
+If you cannot use the adb

 ffx starnix adb connect

-This command asks adb
+This command enables adb

-to connect to your device using TCP, and makes use of
+to connect to your device using TCP and makes use of

 a network address provided by ffx